axambo/physical-computing-workshop-v2/syllabus.md

 ## Workshop Design Criteria

-* Facilitate a hands-on workshop with affordable and DIY technologies (e.g. contact microphones, unmounted speakers, Bela, Pd)
+* Facilitate a hands-on workshop with affordable and DIY technologies (e.g. contact microphones, raw loudspeakers, Bela boards, Pd software).
 * Explore individually and in group the fundamental concepts behind physical computing (e.g. tinkering, programming, making).
 * Promote a sharing culture of code and discoveries (e.g. writing reflective blog posts, sharing code repositories).
 * Contextualize the workshop to the broader context of interactive systems for music performance at both theoretical and practical levels (e.g. readings, practices).